🚨 CONGRESS: BUDGET STALEMATE 🚨

 Small Business Marketing ROI: Definition, Calculation, and Uses

-No business owner wants to waste money on marketing tactics that don’t work – that’s why tracking and optimizing marketing ROI is so helpful when choosing which campaigns to prioritize.
+No business owner wants to waste money on marketing tactics that don’t work.
+That’s why tracking and optimizing Marketing ROI is essential.
+It helps you decide which campaigns to prioritize and which to cut.
+For small businesses with tighter budgets, this is critical.

 What is Marketing ROI?